Inside: Hands-on weather theme learning activities for preschoolers and toddlers

 - Rain in a bottle: Stuff cotton balls at the top of a bottle and add blue water bit by bit to the cotton balls using a dropper.
 Eventually the cotton balls (the rain clouds) will be soak with water and water will start to drip into the bottle like rain. (discovery of the world, motor skills)

-- Make a water cycle in a (ziploc) bag: Draw some clouds, an ocean and a sun on the bag and add some colored water.
+- Water cycle in a Zipper Bag: Draw some clouds, an ocean and a sun on the bag and add some coloured water.
 Attach the bag on the window.
 Observe the water evaporating and condensing in the bag over the next few days. (discovery of the world)

 - Make a colorful rain painting: Place a paper standing in a tub/tray.
 Use a dropper and drip water color down the paper.(arts & creative expression, motor skills)